DirectMultiStep: Direct Route Generation for Multistep Retrosynthesis: Results and Discussion

-\subsection{Separation of Long Routes into Shorter Routes}
+\subsubsection{Separation of Long Routes into Shorter Routes}

-As seen in Fig.~\ref{fig:accuracy_dist}, our model does not find the single 10-step route in the n$_1$ set.
+As seen in Fig.~\ref{fig:accuracy_dist}, DMS-Flex (Duo) does not find the single 10-step route in the n$_1$ set.
 However, this route can be correctly reproduced with rank 1 if split into two 5-step routes and the intermediate compound is provided as the starting material for the first 5 reactions (Fig.~\ref{fig:n1step10_first}) and a target compound for the last 5 reactions (Fig.~\ref{fig:n1step10_second}).
 While ideally the necessity to provide an intermediate compound should be avoided, this resembles the bidirectional search technique commonly employed in manual retrosynthetic analysis~\cite{corey_logic_1995}.
+In contrast, models trained without SM, such as DMS-Deep and DMS-Wide, can replicate the second 5-step sequence in Fig.~\ref{fig:n1step10_second} but not the first (Fig.~\ref{fig:n1step10_first}).